Where’s your rudder? Inspiration for training & development specialists

 What it takes to see clearly in Senator & Minister of State Ms. Malahoo’s view

-Posted by Lee-Anne Ragan | Filed under Business & organizational development, training & development, Travel
+Posted by Lee-Anne Ragan | Filed under Business & organizational development, Training & development, Travel

 I recently had the honour of hearing Ms. Malahoo, Senator and Minister of State for Jamaica, speak at the W.I.N. conference in Paris.
 She was dynamic, engaging and articulate.
 She graciously agreed to be videotaped, speaking about what it takes in her view to see clearly.
 We’re all inundated with things to do, places to [...]